 Use the Stop button to stop an in-progress build or end the current debugging session.

 Xcode displays any errors or warnings it encounters in the issue navigator.
 If there are errors during the compilation or link phase, Xcode does not run your code.

 By default, if breakpoints are active, Xcode automatically stops at each breakpoint set in your code.
-You can activate or deactivate breakpoints by clicking the Breakpoints button in the toolbar.
+Use the Breakpoints button at the bottom of the editor area to activate or deactivate debugging breakpoints.
 This button affects all breakpoints in your project.
 You can enable and disable individual breakpoints in the breakpoint navigator or source editor.